top of page

 • It's a visual search engine

-• Content performs for much longer than any other platform
+• Content performs for much longer than other platforms

 If you have a personal account, you can create a business account that's attached to it or convert your personal to a business account.
 Having a business account gives you access to so many more features that help you grow your account and your business.
 Make sure the profile photo is a high quality image of you or your brand's logo.
-Avoid using selfies.
-Make sure the description under your profile photo clearly explains who you are, what you do, and what you have to offer your viewers.
-Make sure to link and verify your website in your profile as well.
+(I always use a 500 px X 500 px size blank template in Canva, upload the logo, then save the image and title it the brand name.
+This gives the image a title for search engines, great for building brand awareness.)
+Avoid using selfies, we're not trying to build ourselves up, we're trying to build our brand!
+Make sure the description under your profile photo includes your brand name and clearly explains who you are, what you do, and what your business has to offer your viewers and potential customers.
+Don't forget to link your website's home page on your profile too.

 -Web Design Inspiration